 While child support can be paid directly from one party to another, in most cases, the person receiving child support chooses to collect it through the Probation Department via wage garnishment.
 Probation will contact the payor’s employer and advise that a certain sum must be collected every pay period and sent to Probation, after which those monies are disbursed to the payee.
 The benefit to both the payor and the payee is that wage garnishment eliminates the need for the parties to have contact with each other with respect to payment of child support, and Probation will maintain a record of all child support monies paid.
 In addition, the payee will have the benefit of periodic cost of living increases.
 Most importantly, if the payor does not make payment of child support, the Probation Department will institute enforcement proceedings.

 There is some legal authority for a Court allowing at least a portion of child support to be paid directly to a college-aged child, however this remains the exception rather than the rule and is not frequently seen in practice.

 Most people don’t realize that in New Jersey, child support does not automatically end when a child reaches 18.
 Instead, in New Jersey, child support will typically continue until the child finishes college, so long as the child remains enrolled on a continuous, full-time basis.

-If you have a child support matter, contact the law office of Jeffrey R. Brown, Esq. to consult with an experienced attorney who can explore the various factors in your case which need to be considered when determining child support to ensure that you are either paying or receiving the appropriate amount.
+If you have a child support matter, contact the law office of Jeffrey R. Brown, Esq. to consult with an experienced divorce and family law attorney who can explore the various factors in your case when determining child support to ensure that you are either paying or receiving the appropriate amount.